 - i.
-ISIN Code: []

-- ii.
-Common Code: []

-- iii.
-Any Clearing system(s) other than Euroclear Bank S.A./N.V. or Clearstream Banking, société anonyme (together with the address of each such clearing system) and the relevant identification number(s):
+ISIN Code: - ii.
+Common Code: - iii.
+Any Clearing system(s) other than Euroclear Bank S.A./N.V. or Clearstream Banking, société anonyme (together with the address of each such clearing system) and the relevant identification number(s): - iv.
+Delivery: - Names and addresses of additional Paying Agent(s) (if any): - vi.
+Intended to be held in a manner which would allow Eurosystem eligibility: